 - 6.1 In addition to at the end of games 3, 5, 7, etc. and the end of each set, a coach may coach their own player(s) any time during the 20 seconds between points as long as the coach does not interfere with actual play...coaching cannot interrupt the continuous play rule.
-There can be absolutely no coaching during actual match play. - Coaching may only take place where facilities permit it.
+There can be absolutely no coaching during actual match play. - 6.2 Coaching may only take place where facilities permit it.
 Matches on other courts cannot be interfered with.
-A coach may sit or stand near the net post (only one coach {board approved} is permitted to sit or stand during a dual match near the net post), and all coaches (when more than one is permitted) must stay within the area where the players' chairs or benches would be located if not provided.
+A coach may sit or stand near the net post (only one coach permitted to sit or stand during a dual match near the net post), and all coaches (when more than one is permitted) must stay within the area where the players' chairs or benches would be located if not provided.
 The coach's movement shall be limited so as not to distract the players.
 A coach may change courts when his/her movement will not interrupt play.
-It is permissible to coach from outside of a fenced court, on an empty adjacent court where the coach may stand and/or at the doubles sideline on the same side of his/her own player... if the coaching does not interfere with other matches occurring simultaneously or the match in progress.
+It is permissible to coach from outside of a fenced court, on an empty adjacent court where the coaching does not interfere with other matches occurring simultaneously or the match in progress.
 Coaches shall in no way distract an opposing player.
 Coaches may coach within the lines of the court only during a changeover or set break. - 6.3 A coach shall not initiate a conversation with an opposing player or in any way get involved with an oncourt situation, except at the request of the player(s) or opposing coach in accordance with what is already permitted.
-At no time should a player initiate a conversation with an opposing coach. - Coaching is not permitted during an OHSAA match by anyone other than the school's assigned Board approved tennis coaches.
+At no time should a player initiate a conversation with an opposing coach. - 6.4 Coaching is not permitted during an OHSAA match by anyone other than the school's assigned Board approved tennis coaches.
 All coaches must have the proper ODE/OHSAA credentials.
-Member schools permitting non-certified coaches to coach may incur a fine and be subject to additional penalties, including those imposed by the Ohio Department of Education. - The use of signals, cheering (as opposed to applause), vile suggestions, and the like, during play, is considered unsporting and is not permitted. - Penalties for Continuous Coaching Violations: The purpose of continuous coaching is to be able to quickly offer advice to the player without delaying play.
+Member schools permitting non-certified coaches to coach may incur a fine and be subject to additional penalties, including those imposed by the Ohio Department of Education. - 6.5 The use of signals, cheering (as opposed to applause), vile suggestions, and the like, during play, is considered unsporting and is not permitted.

+6.6 Penalties for Continuous Coaching Violations: The purpose of continuous coaching is to be able to quickly offer advice to the player without delaying play.
 If a coach violates the guidelines for continuous coaching, he/she will receive a warning for the first violation.
 Subsequent violations will result in his/her player receiving a point penalty on the court where the violation occurred.
 (Continuous coaching penalties are similar to time violations.)